High School Football Team Helps Weld County Rancher Hit By Tornado

 “I was thinking ‘a week of cleanup just to get this stuff and the shrapnel cleaned up where we can get semis and get feed back in here,’” Beall said.
 “We got it done in a day, with that many people — just the outpouring of support and love, there’s not even words for it.”

-As cleanup continues, people in this small town prove the community has a big heart.MORE NEWS: Father & Boyfriend Of Murder Victim Isabella Thallas Sue Suspect & Former DPD Sergeant
+As cleanup continues, people in this small town prove the community has a big heart.MORE NEWS: Weld County EF-1 Tornado Was Probably The Most Photographed In Colorado History

 “If someone needs help, I will do anything for them,” Peterson said.